replit/kaboom/README.md

     body(),
     // it has 8 health
     health(8),
-    // or give it tags for controlling group behaviors "player",
+    // or give it tags for easier group behaviors "player",
     "friendly",
     // plain objects fields are directly assigned to the game obj